aa955414/apollo/docs/howto/how_to_run_MSF_localization_module_on_your_local_computer.md

 ```
 First, the visualization tool will generate a series of cache files from the localization map, which will be stored in the apollo/data/map_visual directory.

-Then it will receive the topics blew and draw them on screen.
+Then it will receive the topics below and draw them on screen.
  - /apollo/sensor/velodyne64/compensator/PointCloud2
  - /apollo/localization/msf_lidar
  - /apollo/localization/msf_gnss